cybergarage/mupnp/doc/mupnpcproguide.md

 | libxml2 | https://github.com/GNOME/libxml2 |
 | Expat   | https://libexpat.github.io/ |

-mUPnP uses libxml2 as the default parser, but you can use Expat as the parser by using a compiler option.
+mUPnP uses libxml2 as the default XML parser, but you can use Expat as the parser by using a compiler option.

 ### 2.2.1 WindowsXP